BIRSBiointegration/Hackathon/scNMT-seq/README.md

 ## Download
-All processed and original data and scripts used to pre-process are avilable in here: https://cloudstor.aarnet.edu.au/plus/s/Xzf5vCgAEUVgbfQ
+All processed and original data and scripts used to pre-process are available in here: https://cloudstor.aarnet.edu.au/plus/s/Xzf5vCgAEUVgbfQ
 The contained files are described below.
 Detailed guidelines are available in `scNMT-seq_guidelines` file in this folder, please have a look as we provide example of code to extract the data, and list several challenges, and give words of caution!